 Truth and Reconciliation (TRC) National Events

-The TRC is hosting seven national events in different regions across Canada.
+The TRC hosted seven national events in different regions across Canada.

-The national events will engage the Canadian public and provide education about the history of the residential schools system, the experience of former students and their families and the ongoing legacies of the institutions within communities.
-The national events will also be opportunities to celebrate regional diversity and honour those touched by residential schools.
+The national events engaged the Canadian public and provide education about the history of the residential schools system, the experience of former students and their families and the ongoing legacies of the institutions within communities.
+The national events were also opportunities to celebrate regional diversity and honour those touched by residential schools.